-Loans and receivables are generally carried at amortized cost using the effective interest method.
+Loans and receivables are generally carried at amortized cost.
 Transaction costs for mortgages and loans are capitalized on initial recognition and are recognized in income using the effective interest method.
 Realized gains and losses on the sale of mortgages and loans, interest income earned, and fee income are recorded in Interest and other investment income in our Consolidated Statements of Operations.